Reading time for children: 20 min

 Children’s Book: In 1995, author and illustrator Susan Jeffers created a children’s book adaptation of the story called „Little Ida.“ The book features beautiful watercolor illustrations and tells the story of Ida’s search for her lost shoe in a simple and engaging way.

-Theatre Play: In 2019, the Edinburgh-based children’s theatre company, the Scottish Storytelling Centre, created a theatre play adaptation of „Little Ida’s Flowers“.
+Theater Play: In 2019, the Edinburgh-based children’s theatre company, the Scottish Storytelling Centre, created a theatre play adaptation of „Little Ida’s Flowers“.
 The play was performed for children and featured music, dance, and storytelling.

 These adaptations demonstrate the enduring appeal of „Little Ida’s Flowers“ and its ability to be reimagined in various artistic forms.